FAQ’s & College Application

 College Application Terminology

-An early decision applicant applies to his/her dream college in the fall.
+An early-decision applicant applies to his/her dream college in the fall.
 However, there are crucial differences to note between early action and early decision!
-For instance, you can only apply to one school using the early decision option, and you should only apply to this one school if you really want to go there, because if you’re accepted then you’re committed to attending.
-If you’re a competitive candidate, you stand a better chance to be admitted under Early Decision.
+For instance, you can only apply to one school using the early decision option, and you should only apply to this one school if you really want to go there.
+If you’re accepted, then you’re committed to attending.
+If you’re a competitive candidate, you stand a better chance of being admitted under Early Decision.

 Early Action